wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ## Installation

 This chapter describes how to get PowerAuth SDK for iOS and tvOS up and running in your app.
-In current version, you can choose between CocoaPods and manual library integration.
+In the current version, you can choose between CocoaPods and manual library integration.

 ### Supported Platforms